nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Steps 3a1-3a2 are repeated until the command entered is correct.

-Use case resumes from step 4.
+Use case resumes from Step 4.

 **Use case 15: Update payment status for a student**

-Preconditions: There is at least one student added to TutorAid.
+Pre-condition: There is at least one student added to TutorAid.

 **MSS**